Subbuteo Resume image

 At this point, I was an avid reader of "Roy of the Rovers" comic.
 I still love remembering the stories, especially the main Roy story.
 One issue, Subbuteo had an advert in there to buy a Melchester Rovers team.
 I had to have it, and eagerly sent off my postal order, shortly before we went to Teignmouth on holiday.
 The team was waiting for me when I got home!
 A new league was in order, and the previous one above, was abandoned.
 (Well Leeds United were winning it anyway!)

 Again, I digress.
 We went to Menzies, and each bought a team.
 Mine were 194 Crystal Palace.
 The princely sum of £1.25!
-Just along the way was the Broad Marsh branch of Skills.
+Just along the way was the Broad Marsh branch of Skills the toy shop.
 So we decided to look in there at teams as well.
-We didn't see any we wanted, and as we were leaving, I read a sign which said something along the lines of children would not be allowed in, unless accompanied by an adult.
+We didn't see any we wanted, and as we were leaving, I read a sign on the door which said something along the lines of children would not be allowed in, unless accompanied by an adult.
 We realised we'd broken their rules, and ran out of the shop and down the escalator, laughing.
 At the bottom, we stopped to regroup and chat, when suddenly a Skills sales assistant arrived and told us we needed to return to the store!
 We were wrongfully being suspected of shoplifting, as we'd run away from there.
 We felt people watching us, as we were escorted back to Skills.
 We explained what had happened, and showed them our team purchases from Menzies.
 I don't think they fully believed us, even though our teams clearly had John Menzies price labels on, and we had receipts, but we were allowed to leave.

 That experience permanently put any thoughts of a life of crime out of my young head!